Jocelyn Blore

 One standout option is the Ball State University BSN program in Muncie, Indiana.
 This CCNE-accredited program provides various academic entry points to accommodate applicants of differing levels of education and experience (e.g., entry-level, RN-prepared, non-nursing bachelor’s degree).
 Boasting a 94-100 percent pass rate among its graduates on the NCLEX-RN exam, Ball State provides specialized instruction in acute & chronic illnesses, rehabilitation methods, the foundation of leadership, and extensive exposure to an array of clinical settings.

 For candidates with bachelor’s degrees in another field, there are various “accelerated” BSN options, such as the four-semester program at Duke University, comprising 58 credits of courses and almost 800 hours of clinical experience.
-Ranked #2 on the U.S. News & World Report’s list of best BSN programs in 2023, this CCNE-accredited program prepares graduates for licensure as registered nurses.
-With a unique focus on modern healthcare’s evolving needs and technologies, students are trained at multiple clinical sites with opportunities for international study.
+Ranked #1 on the U.S. News & World Report’s list of best BSN programs in 2024, this CCNE-accredited program prepares graduates for licensure as registered nurses.
+With a unique focus on the evolving needs and technologies of modern healthcare, students are trained at multiple clinical sites with opportunities for international study.

 There are CCNE- and ACEN-accredited programs across the country, both online and on-campus.
 For more information on certificates and degrees in this field, please visit the forensic nursing schools page.

 Step 3: Pass the NCLEX-RN exam (timeline varies).
 The National Council of State Boards of Nursing (NCSBN) provides the NCLEX-RN exam, the leading certification for registered nurses (RNs).
-Since exam requirements vary slightly by state, NCSBN encourages candidates to check with their local state board of nursing.
-This competitive exam comprises computer adaptive testing (CAT) in four “client need categories,” including safe & effective care management; health promotion and maintenance; psychosocial integrity; and physiological integrity.
-In 2023, 80.48 percent of all first-time NCLEX-RN exam takers passed (NCSBN 2023).
+Since requirements to take the exam vary slightly by state, NCSBN encourages candidates to check with their local state board of nursing.
+This is a competitive exam comprising computer adaptive testing (CAT) in four “client need categories” including safe & effective care management; health promotion and maintenance; psychosocial integrity; and physiological integrity.
+In 2023, 69.66 percent of all first-time NCLEX-RN exam takers passed (NCSBN 2023).

 Step 4: Garner nursing experience in the field and additional education in forensic nursing (timeline varies).
 While some aspiring forensic nurses may be eager to jump into graduate education, many people choose to garner RN experience and advance their specialized training through certificate programs or other opportunities.
-Various programs are available to RNs to advance their preparation in the forensic subfield.
+There are various programs available to RNs to advance their preparation in the forensic subfield.

 For instance, the University of California—Riverside (UCR) offers an extension program in forensic nursing with instruction in forensic approaches to blunt force & firearm injuries; domestic violence; courtroom testimony; crime scene preservation; and clinical ethics.
 This program is open to RNs and other licensed medical professionals.
 Courses include an introduction to forensic science in healthcare settings, sworn testimony for the healthcare specialist, forensic nurse death investigation, and other topics relevant to the forensic nursing field.